rtcrowley/linux-private-i/README.md

 # Linux Private-i
 A Linux Privilege Escalation script to automate the basic enumeration steps and display results in an easily readable format.

-Execute script on the local low privileged user and select option.
-It's best to have a bash shell, but this has been designed for portability.
+Using Bash, execute private-i.sh on the local low privileged user and select option.
+The script does not write or auto-exploit in any way.

 ___

-### Usage:
+### Private-i Usage:

 ```
 low@victim:/# ./private-i.sh